 - Trains do not stop at 95th Street-Longwood and 103rd Street-Washington Heights on weekends.

-Metra is currently undergoing a schedule change for Metra Electric weekday trains.
-These schedules will be updated in late spring 2020 when the final schedule is chosen.
+Metra recently implemented a new schedule for Metra Electric weekday trains.
+These schedules will be updated in our first post-pandemic Travel Guide update.
 Weekend schedules are not affected.